 The scope of this architectural restoration project encompasses the interior reconstruction of 255,000 square feet dedicated solely to the train station with 9 platforms, 17 tracks, and a 92-foot high skylight.
 The building’s restoration also features an additional 700,000 square feet for commercial, retail, and dining spaces.

 Currently, terra cotta pieces are being manufactured at Boston Valley Terra Cotta.
-Masonry units from the original Penn Station serve as references for the new terra cotta masonry.
+Masonry units from the James A. Farley Post Office serve as references to replicate the new terra cotta masonry.
 Pieces are reproduced through a few forming methods.
 Some units will be extruded, while the more complex pieces will be hand pressed or slip cast; moulds are made from the original pieces to create reproductions that are identical to the originals.